hsolgaard/zha-bindings-manager/README.md

 - Home Assistant's native **ZHA → Manage Zigbee Device → Bindings** interface can create bindings, but does not provide a network-wide view of existing binding tables.
 - [`zigbee-floorplan-card`](https://github.com/TheLarsinator/zigbee-floorplan-card) visualises Zigbee mesh routing and link quality, primarily for Zigbee2MQTT.
 It does not read or manage ZHA binding tables.
-- [`zha-device-capabilities`](https://github.com/hsolgaard/zha-device-capabilities) is the openly licensed community dataset populated by reviewed capability scans shared from ZHA Bindings Manager.
+- [`zigbee-capabilities`](https://github.com/hsolgaard/zigbee-capabilities) is the openly licensed community device-capability dataset behind the Zigbee Capability Explorer view.
+ZHA Bindings Manager is one contributor and one consumer of it, not the other way around — the dataset itself is usable independently of this card, and of Home Assistant entirely.

 ## Credits